ehabterra/node_api/README.md

 ## Database storage

 The db engine is `mysql` but can change it to any DBMS type with few changes.
 You can store data wherever you want and point to it using `.env` file.
-When you use docker command `./run.sh start` to create and start 2 containers one for **mysql** and the other is for **nodejs**  a container.
-By default the data is storged in a folder `../mysql`, but you can chage it as you want from `docker-compose.yml`.
+You can use command `./run.sh start` to create and start 2 docker containers one of them is for **mysql** and the other is for **nodejs**.
+By default, the data is storged in `../mysql` directory, but you can change it as you want from `docker-compose.yml`.